build-on-aws/content/tutorials/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

 |72793524234|2023-01-04|47.54554|-122.31475|7.6      |SEATTLE BOEING FIELD, WA US|42.6|24             |30.3|24             |1010.6|24            |9.7 |24            |10.0 |24              |2.3 |24             |14.0 |21.0 |51.1|              |35.1|              |0.0 |G              |999.9|000000|
 +-----------+----------+--------+----------+---------+---------------------------+----+---------------+----+---------------+------+--------------+----+--------------+-----+----------------+----+---------------+-----+-----+----+--------------+----+--------------+----+---------------+-----+------+
 ```

-The raw structure is fairly typical and straight-forward.
-We have an S3 bucket with CSV files split into yearly partitions.
-Each CSV file is a specific weather station ID.
-If we open one of the files, it contains daily weather readings including min, max, and mean measures of temperature, wind, and pressure as well as information about the amount and type of precipitation.
-You can find more information about the dataset on [noaa.gov](https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.ncdc:C00516).

 Our job is simple: we're going to extract "extreme weather events" across all stations from a single year.